kungfauxhustle/OpulentSuit/README.md

 * Added "Known Issues"
 * Added links to other recolors (that I know of).
 * Fixed alt text appearing in README page.
+* Merged changelog into README

 ### 1.1.2
 * Purple Amethyst and Pink Garnet should properly display now.

+### 1.1.2
+* Added preview image to readme
+* Changed description and various wording & formatting
+* Added Feedback & Contact section with contact info

 ## Known Issues:

 * Color bleeding around the mask.
 Working to fix this.

+## Feedback & Contact:

-Feel free to post any issues on the github page.
+* Please post any issues on the [github page](https://github.com/kungfauxhustle/OpulentSuit).
+* I can be contacted on Discord, Username: kungfauxhustle